 BacTech Environmental Corporation was incorporated by REBgold Corporation ("REBgold" and formerly known as BacTech Mining Corporation) on October 5, 2010 under the Canada Business Corporations Act.
-Through the completion of the Plan of Arrangement, the Company was granted a perpetual, exclusive, royalty free license to use REBgold Corporation's proprietary bioleaching technology ("BACOX") in the remediation business for mining wastes and was listed on what is today the Canadian Stock Exchange under the symbol "BAC".
+Through the completion of the Plan of Arrangement, the Company was granted a perpetual, exclusive, royalty free license to use a bioleaching technology ("BACOX") in the remediation business for mining wastes and was listed on what is today the Canadian Stock Exchange under the symbol "BAC".

 The BACOX technology utilizes bacteria to liberate precious and base metals and has been traditionally used to treat difficult-to-treat sulphide ores and concentrates.
-The business plan for the Company is to apply the bioleaching technology to abatement and reclamation projects to remove harmful elements such as arsenic and sulphur from the environment, where this can be assisted by a positive cash flow from metal recovery.
-Examples of metals which can be extracted include gold, silver, cobalt, nickel, copper, uranium and zinc.
+The business plan for the Company is to apply the bioleaching technology to the treatment of concentrates produced by gold mines and reclamation projects to remove harmful elements such as arsenic and sulphur from the environment, where this can be assisted by a positive cash flow from metal recovery.
+Examples of metals which can be extracted include gold, silver, cobalt, nickel, copper, uranium, and zinc.

 Bioleaching is an environmentally friendly process technology for treating difficult-to-treat sulphide ores and concentrates.
 By replacing smelting and/or roasting with a bioleach process, the production of sulphur dioxide emissions, which is the primary source of acid rain, and arsenic trioxide are eliminated.
+In addition, the removal of sulphide minerals from tailings compounds reduces the chance of acid rock drainage into the local environment.
 Furthermore, the capital and operating costs of a bioleach facility are significantly less when compared to other existing treatment methods.

-B. Mineral Reclamation Projects
+B. Mineral Processing